 How you choose to use the information depends on your business practices and your relationship with your employees.
 However, simply being able to provide concrete evidence of theft puts you in a position to act decisively and knowledgeably, and that is always valuable!

-Food cost too high?
-Find out how we can assist you with daily inventory control and ensure your profitability with Ideal Stock Control
+High food cost?
+We can assist you with daily inventory control, ensuring your profitability with Ideal Stock Control